6.5 Transfers of Servicing Rights

 retained using relative fair values.

-Sales of Servicing Rights With a Subservicing Contract
+Rights With a Subservicing Contract

-40-7 A sale
+40-7 A sale of mortgage

-of mortgage servicing rights with a subservicing
+servicing rights with a subservicing contract shall be

-owning the mortgage servicing rights have been
+mortgage servicing rights have been effectively

-effectively transferred to the transferee, as discussed
+transferred to the transferee, as discussed in paragraph

-in paragraph 860-50-40-3.
-Attributes of the transferee
+860-50-40-3.
+Attributes of the transferee (for example,

-risks and rewards associated with a transferor
+rewards associated with a transferor performing purely

-performing purely administrative functions under a
+administrative functions under a subservicing contract

-subservicing contract would not necessarily preclude
+would not necessarily preclude sales treatment.
+A loss

-sales treatment.
-A loss shall be recognized currently if
+shall be recognized currently if the transferor

-the transferor determines that prepayments of the
+determines that prepayments of the underlying mortgage

-underlying mortgage loans may result in performing the
+loans may result in performing the future servicing at a

 40-8